jacquelinenascimento/jacquelinenascimento/README.md

 ### Hello, World!
 I'm Jacqueline, nice to have you here!

-- 🔭 I’m in career transition into Tech
+- 🔭 I’m in career transition into Tech and...
-- 🤔 I’m looking for opportunities to work
+- 🤔 I’m looking for opportunities to work with it
 - 😄 Pronouns: she/her

 ``` js